Pricing-and-quoting solutions for complex products are built around three major functionalities:

 All of these processes will smoothly occur in a sequential, seamless manner.

 Acquiring a CPQ system is a great way to improve the quality of the customer experience delivered, ensure accuracy in your order-processing and production processes and increase sales efficiency.
 These features deliver the functionality required for successfully serving your customers with a superior customer experience that focuses on their specific needs.

-The days of knocking down the price five percent at close to get the order are long gone.
+The days of knocking down the price 5 percent at close to get the order are long gone.
 Customers want products that closely align with their individual needs and requirements.
-Pricing and quoting software, driven by guided selling and robust configuration technology, ensure that the product proposed fulfils the customer’s needs at a price that is equal to the value delivered.
+Pricing and quoting software, driven by guided selling and robust configuration technology, ensure that the product proposed fulfills the customer’s needs at a price that is equal to the value delivered.